savob/savobajic.ca/content/projects/personal/clock.md

 ### Signal Generator

-The heartbeat of the clock is a steady, accurate 1Hz square wave.
-This square wave is generated using the same system used in most digital watches and real-time clocks (RTCs), dividing a 32 768 Hz signal down to 1 Hz.
+The heartbeat of the clock is a steady, accurate 1&nbsp;Hz square wave.
+This square wave is generated using the same system used in most digital watches and real-time clocks (RTCs), dividing a 32&nbsp;768&nbsp;Hz signal down to 1&nbsp;Hz.
 This is done by using a chain of T flip-flops that each half the frequency fed into them.
-15 of these are needed to divide the 32 768 Hz (2^15) down to 1 Hz.
+15 of these are needed to divide the 32&nbsp;768&nbsp;Hz (2^15) down to 1&nbsp;Hz.

-{{< fig src="/images/clock-signal-division.png" caption="Division of the reference 32 768 Hz wave (yellow) by a factor of 16 to generate the output (blue)" >}}
+{{< fig src="/images/clock-signal-division.png" caption="Division of the reference 32&nbsp;768&nbsp;Hz wave (yellow) by a factor of 16 to generate the output (blue)" >}}

-The CD4060 was designed for this job, having a string of T flip flops needed to divide the signal, as well as the circuitry needed to drive the reference crystal used to provide the 32 768 Hz.
+The CD4060 was designed for this job, having a string of T flip flops needed to divide the signal, as well as the circuitry needed to drive the reference crystal used to provide the 32&nbsp;768&nbsp;Hz.
 The only issue is that it has only 14 flip flops internally, so two CD4060s are needed to divide the signal all the way down to 1 Hz.

 #### Prototyping Issues